Explore a new and exciting way to to take pictures and practice your photography.

 - Mindfulness and how you can practice it through your photography.

-- Changing your learning and practice to creatively exploring in nature.
+- Changing how you practice, to creatively exploring in nature.

 - Developing an attitude of gratitude.

-- Learning about your mind and brain and how they combine to create the world you see every day.
+- Learning about your mind and brain and how they combine to create your reality.

 - Exploring different perspectives with your camera and in writing exercises.